 2. Habit formation

-Habit formation is the key to user retention for any product.
+Habit formation is one of the key mobile app retention strategies.
 Here is Hook Model by Nir Eyal which outlines the sequence of the steps necessary for sticking to any product

 Here is another example from Relax Medolies – user habits are built by setting a daily reminder at a fixed time and if a user has been active on the app and hasn’t set the reminder, the app sends the push notification offering to do it.

 3. Communicating to customers that new features are coming

 Always notify your users about new things that are being added to the product.
 When it comes to SAAS services, try to share new features that are in pipeline.
 This keeps a user excited about the app.

 Yet, it is important to time the communication right so it doesn’t seem that it is just a bait and nothing is coming.
 Set experiments and figure what would be the right time to talk about an upcoming feature: a few days before the launch, weeks or maybe months.

 Mobile User Engagement: How to Convert Users into Paid Ones?